Skip to main content

 What Apellica does for Medicare (Original + Advantage) transplant and immunosuppressant appeals

 We file appeals against Medicare (Original + Advantage) specifically configured to its internal review process.
-Every appeal includes the criteria-disclosure demand, the procedural-rights anchor, treating-provider attestation language, and the specific peer-reviewed citations relevant to the denied service.
+Every transplant and immunosuppressant appeal embeds the criteria-disclosure demand, the procedural-rights anchor, the controlling-standard citation above, treating-provider attestation language, and the peer-reviewed evidence relevant to the denied service.

 Start your Medicare (Original + Advantage) transplant and immunosuppressant appeal